-We recently did a piece on Shepherdstown’s cigarette recycling efforts—which, since being implemented in December, have seen positive results, with sidewalks and streets outside of recognized smoking establishments noticeably less cigarette-strewn.
+Shepherdstown’s recent cigarette recycling efforts, since being implemented in December, have seen positive results, with sidewalks and streets outside of recognized smoking establishments noticeably less cigarette-strewn.

 An ongoing issue surrounds recycling.
 Shepherdstown already boasts one of the most modern and comprehensive curb-side recycling programs in the region.
 On average, the Corporation recycles approximately 70 tons per year.
 And up until last month, it was mostly “single-stream”—meaning residents could put paper, plastic, and glass in the same recycling bin and simply place it out on the curb.

 But a recent press release announced a change.
 Due to a national trend that is now affecting Shepherdstown, the state of West Virginia, along with Apple Valley Recycling Center (Shepherdstown’s recycling vendor), can no longer accept glass of any color.

 According to a source at Apple Valley Recycling Center, recycled glass is no longer in demand.
 Unfortunately, the aforementioned trend has been moving toward a reduction or elimination of glass the last several years—according to Frank Welch, Shepherdstown’s Public Works Director.